Skip to main content

 • emotional

-• “If you have never played a Saga game but are looking for a touching, dramatic story of two families of radically different people living in a colorful world inspired by medieval and Renaissance Europe, you're very much in the right place, and I hope this will make you interested in the rest of the series as well.”
+• “If you never played a Saga game but are looking for a touching, dramatic story of two families of radically different people living in a colourful world inspired by medieval/renaissance Europe, you're very much in the right place.
+This game is likely to spark your interest in the rest of the series as well.”

-• “It's got so many beautiful, heartfelt moments that I couldn't imagine any other musical track for the game.”
+• “It's got so many beautiful heartfelt moments that I couldn't imagine any other musical track for the game <3.”

 • monetization